erfianugrah/forminator/README.md

 10. Apply progressive timeouts + blacklist writes for blocked attempts, otherwise insert the submission with risk breakdown + raw payload metadata
 11. Log every validation (allowed or blocked) with `erfid`, detection type, and normalized component scores for analytics dashboards

+#### Risk modes & deterministic blockers

+The scorer now supports two modes, configured via `risk.mode`:

+- **`defensive` (default)** – deterministic triggers (token replay, duplicate email, Layer 2/3 thresholds, JA4 session hopping, repeat offenders) can override the additive total once their paired condition also fires (e.g., high JA4 score **and** elevated IP velocity).
+This keeps the “multi-signal” guarantee but still blocks obvious abuse immediately.
+- **`additive`** – every component remains purely additive.
+Even when Layer 2/3 spikes, the request is only blocked if the weighted total ≥ block threshold.
+Use this for QA or lab environments.

+Every block reason logged to `turnstile_validations`/`fraud_blacklist` includes the component explanations plus a note when a repeat offender short-circuit was applied.

 ### Analytics (Protected with X-API-KEY header)

 **GET /api/analytics/stats**